DOWNTOWN CHARLOTTETOWN PHOTOTOUR

 The new federal government building at the corner of University Ave and Fitzroy St.

 The Homburg Financial Tower, immediately across Fitzroy St from the new federal building.

 Plaza in front of the new federal building.
 This building is one of the greenest buildings in the country.

 The Science and Technology Centre, across University Ave from the federal building.

 Alley behind the technology centre.
-Again, pretty urban looking for a small city.
+Pretty urban looking for a small city.

 Park in front of the provincial legislature building.